c-blake/cligen/python/cg.md

 and introspective capabilities needed for this low-code CLI framework style[^1].
 More than once, I've found myself re-writing things in Nim from Python mostly to get nicer help formatting.
-So, my own _personal_ "convenience" is that I have many scripts that use them and "re-binding" to some `cg.py` is much less work than porting these scripts (and all they rely upon) to Nim.
+So, my own _personal_ "convenience" is that I have many scripts that use them and "re-binding" to a `cg.py` is much less work than porting these scripts (and all they rely upon) to Nim.

-This situation inspired me to write the [`cg.py`](cg.py) included here which can work off of the same config file setups as `cligen.nim`.
+This situation inspired me to write [`cg.py`](cg.py) included here which can work off of the same config file setups as `cligen.nim`.
 It works under both Python2 & Python3.
 It uses the Python `ast` module to parse both `cligen` and program config files which is clever & concise, but also means that MANY invalid config files only fail at run-time.
 It supports the same sections & style/color specification sub-languages that `cligen/humanUt.nim` uses and the basic env.var `NO_COLOR=`, `CLIGEN=/dev/null` or `CONFIG_PQ=/my/pq.ini` protocols.[^2]

+# Example

 To make all this more concrete, here is some example output (with my personal dark background color scheme) from the included demo program [pq](pq) which is